ontodev/cogs/README.md

 * *One-of Conditions*

 `ONE_OF_LIST` values should be supplied as a comma separated list.
 There should be at least two values in the list.
 For single values, use `TEXT_EQ` instead.
+If an item in your `ONE_OF_LIST` contains a comma, escape it with a backslash (e.g., `single value 1, multi-value 2\, 3` will resolve to two values in the list).

 | Condition      | Values |
 | -------------- | ------ |